Ocala in Marion County, Florida — The American South (South Atlantic)

 Erected by Historic Ocala Preservation Society, Inc.

 Location.
 29° 11.045′ N, 82° 7.947′ W. Marker is in Ocala, Florida, in Marion County.
-Marker is on Southeast 3rd Street just east of Alvarez Avenue, on the left when traveling east.
+It is on Southeast 3rd Street just east of Alvarez Avenue, on the left when traveling east.
 Marker is mounted on a ground-level granite block beside the sidewalk, directly in front of the subject church.
 Touch for map.
 Marker is at or near this postal address: 511 Southeast 3rd Street, Ocala FL 34471, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Fort King Apartments (about 500 feet away, measured in a direct line); The Miller-Gary House (about 500 feet away); The Williams House (about 600 feet away); The Russel H. Floyd House (about 600 feet away); The Tarver House (about 700 feet away); The Bryant House (about 700 feet away); Clarkson House (about 700 feet away); The Raysor House (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: The Fort King Apartments (about 500 feet away, measured in a direct line); The Miller-Gary House (about 500 feet away); The Williams House (about 600 feet away); The Russel H. Floyd House (about 600 feet away); The Tarver House (about 700 feet away); The Bryant House (about 700 feet away); Clarkson House (about 700 feet away); The Raysor House (approx. 0.2 miles away).
 Touch for a list and map of all markers in Ocala.

 Regarding First Presbyterian Church.
 Contributing property, Ocala Historic District, National Register of Historic Places #84000912.